-...In the event a game must be suspended because of conditions which make it impossible to continue play, the head referee shall declare it an official game if one complete half or more of the game has been played.
-If less than one-half of the game has been played, the game may be rescheduled from the start or restarted from the suspension of play according to state association adoption [18.1.1(pp)].
+In the event a game must be suspended because of conditions which make it impossible to continue play, the head referee shall declare it an official game if one complete half or more of the game has been played unless otherwise set forth by state association adoption.
+If less than one-half of the game has been played, the game may be rescheduled from the start, or restarted from the suspension of play, according to state association adoption adoption.
+(18.1.1(pp))

+NOTE: OHSAA has elected not to change this national playing rule by state association adoption.
 Important Notes Regarding Rule 7.1.3: